darrylsmith-delivery-expert/unidays-delivery-playbook/stakeholder-alignment-guide.md

 # Stakeholder Alignment Guide
+> My approach to building clarity and trust across engineering and product teams.

 ## Philosophy
 Clear communication and shared understanding are the foundation of reliable delivery.
 As a Delivery Manager, my role is to create alignment between product, engineering, and business stakeholders while maintaining flow for the delivery team.